karazy/merge-kml/README.md

 Create a folder *source* and put all KML files for merge inside.
 Call mergeKml.xslt with optional param filename.

 Run with a XSLT 2 capable tool.
+May need Saxon9he.jar in classpath when running with Java.